dement6d/demilis/README.md

 ```
 ## Installation (Windows)
 1. Download the repository [here](https://github.com/dement6d/demilis/archive/refs/heads/main.zip) OR clone it with `git clone https://github.com/dement6d/demilis.git`
-2. If you downloaded the repository from [here](https://github.com/dement6d/demilis/archive/refs/heads/main.zip), extract it to a folder
+2. If you downloaded the repository from [here](https://github.com/dement6d/demilis/archive/refs/heads/main.zip), extract it to a folder using [7zip](https://sourceforge.net/projects/sevenzip/files/7-Zip/) or another preferred method
 3. Run the `install_win.bat` file
 4. The executable will be located in `bin/Release/net6.0/win-x64/publish/`